 I love gratitude activities – at Thanksgiving and all year round.

 Jocelyn Scotty wrote about a Montessori-inspired gratitude activity in an article at Suite.io called “How to Create a Montessori Gratitude Jar.”
-Directions are given in the article on how to prepare and present the gratitude jar in either a classroom or family setting.
-There’s also a literature-based gratitude lesson.
+(The article is no longer available.)
+A gratitude jar can be used in either a classroom or family setting.

 Many families and classrooms have gratitude activities throughout November.
 The Montessori gratitude jar is a language-development and gratitude activity that’s meant to be used year-round.
 You only need a beautiful container, blank slips of paper, and a pencil to start a gratitude jar for written expressions of gratitude.
 The colors of paper can be changed throughout the year.
 Here’s a lovely way the jar can be opened on Thanksgiving and a new jar started the day after Thanksgiving: